 The Sony ST5000 has a good stereo soundstage.
 The bar is quite wide and the soundstage is just slightly wider than the bar itself, which is good.
 It's well-focused, too, meaning sound objects can be located to pinpoint targets instead of feeling like they're coming from a more general, diffused area.

 This soundbar has decent stereo dynamics.
-It can get fairly loud, but not quite as loud as other high-end soundbars we've tested.
+It can get fairly loud, but not quite as loud as other high-end soundbars we've tested such as the LG SN11RG.
 Interestingly, it compresses less in the low-bass range, which is where most soundbars have a hard time - instead, it starts struggling in high-bass and continues to compress even at higher frequencies.
 This shouldn't be too much of a problem if you're just watching TV shows, but if you like to crank the volume during a good movie or at a party, you might hear some compression artifacts.

 This soundbar has a rather high amount of total harmonic distortion, which is mediocre.
 At normal listening volumes, the amount of distortion is within decent limits, but you still might notice it in the bass range.
 It becomes even more noticeable at higher volumes, however.
 This happens especially in the high-mid and treble ranges, where vocals can start to sound distorted at max volume.